balouf/bof/README.rst

 - the features can be incrementally updated;
 - it is possible to fit only a random sample of factors to reduce space and computation time.

-The main entry point for this module is the :py:class:`~bof.feature_extraction.CountVectorizer` class, which mimicks its *scikit-learn* counterpart (also named :class:`~sklearn.feature_extraction.text.CountVectorizer`).
+The main entry point for this module is the `CountVectorizer` class, which mimicks its *scikit-learn* counterpart (also named `CountVectorizer`).
-It is in fact very similar to sklearn's :class:`~sklearn.feature_extraction.text.CountVectorizer` using `char` or `char_wb` analyzer option from that module.
+It is in fact very similar to sklearn's `CountVectorizer` using `char` or `char_wb` analyzer option from that module.

 Fuzz
 --------

-The :py:mod:`~bof.fuzz` module mimicks the fuzzywuzzy-like packages like
+The `fuzz` module mimicks the fuzzywuzzy-like packages like

 - fuzzywuzzy (https://github.com/seatgeek/fuzzywuzzy)
 - rapidfuzz (https://github.com/maxbachmann/rapidfuzz)